loftwah/loftwahs-cheatsheet/README.md

 sudo usermod -aG docker <username>
 ```

+A reboot was required for this to work on Fedora.

 ### Install Docker-Compose

 Note: use `bash` for this one, with `zsh` I get a parse error and I don't know why yet.